 Designing Class Sessions/Modules/Weeks:

 As you design each course session/module/week, focus on four activities for each session/module/week.
-Some you will conduct in mixed delivery mode.
-Some you’ll have students do outside of class and away from you.
+Prepare for adaptability.
+Consider what students will do with you and away from you.

 AWAY: Readings.
 Make these short if possible.
 Ensure that they are accessible.
 Use Open Educational Resources or materials that students can retrieve virtually from the SU Libraries.
 If you need support, contact your library liaison.